 Students should understand that apprenticeships and traineeships are legally binding formal agreements, so assistance should be sought before agreements are made to ensure a full understanding of requirements.

 Students completing traineeships will receive certification.
-Interested students may discuss details with the Senior Schooling Head of Department.
+Interested students may discuss details with the Careers and Pathways teacher.

 Useful Internet Sites